box/developer.box.com/content/guides/api-calls/types-and-formats.md

   status code.
-- APIs used to request binary data either return a `200 OK` status code with the binary data attached, or a `202 Accepted`, or `302 Found` status code with no body and a `Location` header pointing to the actual binary file.
+- APIs used to request binary data either return a `200 OK` status code with the binary data attached, or a `202 Accepted`, or `302 Found` status code with no body and a `location` header pointing to the actual binary file.

 <Message type='notice'>
-  The `Content-Type` response header can be used to understand the type of content returned in the API.
+  The `content-type` response header can be used to understand the type of content returned in the API.
 Additionally, every API endpoint has it's response type documented in our API reference documentation.
 </Message>